wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Order existing and added fields
 * Configure required status
 * Add new fields (support for date, time, text, textarea, number and select.
 Select fields can be configured to display as dropdown selects, radios or checkboxes)
-* Decide if data captured from a custom field will be shown in the order within the administration
+* Decide if data captured from a custom field will be shown in the order within the administration and in emails and customer order pages like receipts
+* Add confirmation fields for passwords and emails and other fields to oblige the user to validate his input repeating it
 * Define labels and placeholders
 * Set the css display class which allows you to rearrange your form (wide (full row), first or last element in row)
 * Configurator for custom field (allows you to finetune your custom fields and add values, limitations or validation to your custom fields)